martinclason/Molecular-Dynamics-Project/README.md

 ## Install dependencies

 ### Using conda
+Conda can be used to create an environment suitable for ale to run in.
+This environment could be called tfya99 for example.
-This oneliner could be executed:
+This oneliner could be executed to create the environment and install the packages in one go:
 ```
 conda create -c conda-forge -n tfya99 python=3 ase asap3 kimpy kim-api openkim-models Cython numpy scipy matplotlib mpi4py
 ```
-Followed by
+Followed by:
 ```
 conda activate tfya99
 ```